Skip to navigation Skip to content

 Get to Know Nature's Nasties

 Ah, summer in DuPage County.
 Time to get reacquainted with the incredible array of plants and wildlife that call the forest preserves home.
 Sure, the thought of a few of them might make your skin itch or crawl, but learning what makes them do what they do — and what we can do to avoid them — can alleviate a lot of the uneasiness.
-So take a deep breath and read on!
+So take a deep breath and read on.

 Poison Ivy

 Poison ivy can grow on the ground or up a tree, but it always grows in leaflets of three.
-Other plants have similar leaves, but unless you’re a plant ID pro, the rhyme “leaves of three, let them be” is good to follow if you want to avoid poison ivy’s nasty rash.
+Other plants have similar leaves, but unless you’re a pro plant identifier, the rhyme “leaves of three, let them be” is good to follow if you want to avoid poison ivy’s nasty rash.
 The culprit behind the rash is an invisible oil called “urushiol,” which spreads once it hits the skin.
 The rash isn’t contagious, but urushiol on clothes or pets can easily rub off on people.

 If you come in contact with poison ivy, wash your skin with dish soap as soon as you can to break down the oils.
 Soaps specifically made to remove urushiol are sold at drug stores, too.
-Believe it or not, if you were a woodpecker, warbler or deer, you wouldn’t mind the plant.
-Urushiol has no ill effects on most wild animals, who readily eat the ivy’s leaves, stems and berries.
+Believe it or not, if you were a woodpecker, warbler, or deer, you wouldn’t mind the plant.
+Urushiol has no ill effects on most wild animals, who readily eat the ivy’s leaves, stems, and berries.

 fall-poison-ivy-c-Anna-Hesser-1